getporter/porter/CONTRIBUTING.md

 ## Find an issue

 We have [good first issues][good-first-issue] for new contributors and [help wanted][help-wanted] issues for our other contributors.
+When you have been contributing for a while, take a look at the "Backlog" column on our [project board][board] for high priority issues.

 * `good first issue` has extra information to help you make your first contribution.
 * `help wanted` are issues suitable for someone who isn't a core maintainer.
+* `hmm 🛑🤔` issues should be avoided.
+They are not ready to be worked on yet because they are not finished being designed or we aren't sure if we want the feature, etc.

 Maintainers will do our best regularly make new issues for you to solve and then help out as you work on them. 💖